Whale Watching in Australia, 2021

 Bottlenose dolphins and whales: Port Stephens

-Boasting 26 stunning beaches, including the largest continuous sand mass in the southern hemisphere at Stockton Beach, this area is perfect to spot all kinds of nautical wildlife.
-With a whale watching trip on this incredible stretch of coastline, you’ll have the chance to see up to 165 bottlenose dolphins that call the area home, as well as humpback whales on their annual migrations.
+This area boasts 26 stunning beaches, including the largest continuous sand mass in the southern hemisphere at Stockton Beach.
+Making this area perfect to spot all kinds of nautical wildlife.
+With a whale-watching trip on this incredible stretch of coastline, you’ll have the chance to see up to 165 bottlenose dolphins that call the area home.
+As well as humpback whales on their annual migrations.

 A whale watching tour from Port Stephens with bottlenose dolphins swimming along side the boat.